 Keeping the US out of wars

-Clinton’s time in office saw the US involved in no major conflicts for a significant period.
-While the country intervened in small ways overseas, this never led to full-on war.
+Clinton’s time in office saw the US involved in no major conflicts for a significant period – other than to lead NATO in halting war in Bosnia.
+While the country intervened in other small ways overseas, this never led to full-on war the likes of which is successors saw.
 Clinton was a president that preferred negotiation to intervention.
 In fact, he got incredibly close to brokering a peace agreement between Israel and Palestine.
 Clinton also managed to negotiate with North Korea – his Agreed Framework of 1994 kept nuclear weapons out of their hands for eight years.

 Putting Americans to work

 Clinton created more jobs than any president in US history.
 In 1992, the year before he took office, unemployment was at 7.5%.
 His policies reduced it to 4% by the time he left the White House.
-23.2 million jobs were created over his eight years as president, at an average of 242,000 per month.
+Over his eight years as president, 23.2 million jobs were created, at an average of 242,000 per month.
 Wages increased, the rate of homeownership reached a historic high of 67.7%, and the poverty rate fell to 11.8%.
-Also, between 1993 and 1999, the real median family income went up by around $6000.
+Also, between 1993 and 1999, the real median family income went up by around $6,000.

 Clinton’s policies ruined countless lives

 Killed welfare as we knew it

 Bill Clinton hugely undercut the American welfare system.
 He reduced the amount of American families that received welfare from 4 million to 1.6 million, and his policies contributed to benefits falling by 32.5%.
 Clinton believed that a strong economy would lift Americans out of the need for welfare, but he was deeply mistaken.
 At the peak of the 2008 financial crisis, 8 million people were left with only food stamps as income.
 Today, there are over 11 million children and teenagers living in deep poverty, partly because of his administration.

 Developed America’s taste for outsourcing